mphuget/React-Todo-API/README.md

 # React-Todo-API

-Chapter 07: Get the data from the form
+Chapter 08: Delete a todo